flux-capacitor-io/flux-capacitor-client/README.md

 public class UserCommandHandler {
     @HandleCommand
     void handle(CreateUser command) {
-        FluxCapacitor.loadAggregate(command.getUserId(), User.class).assertAndApply(command);
+        FluxCapacitor.loadAggregate(command.getUserId(), UserAccount.class).assertAndApply(command);
     }
 }
 ```

-This loads the `User` entity by ID and applies the `CreateUser` command.
+This loads the `UserAccount` entity by ID and applies the `CreateUser` command.
 Internally, Flux Capacitor will:

 1. **Rehydrate** the entity using stored events or snapshots
 2. **Run all `@AssertLegal` methods** to verify preconditions